usmanhalalit/DjangoRealtime/README.md

 ```

 ### Database Migration
-To create the necessary table, run:
+To create the necessary tables, run:
 ```bash
 python manage.py migrate djangorealtime
 ```

 You don't need this step if you disable event storage in [Settings](#settings).
+Please note, you need to have `'django.contrib.postgres'` in your `INSTALLED_APPS`.
+This is for better indexing.

 ### Frontend Setup
 Add this in your base HTML template in `<head>`.